 What is a constructive trust?

 A constructive trust may arise where the legal owner of land promises an individual an interest in that property, which that individual then relies upon to their detriment.
 Such claims are often brought where people co-habit in a property owned by one of them, but there is an understanding that, based on the other’s financial contribution, the owner will give them a share in it.
 A resulting trust may arise where someone who is not the legal owner of a property is held to have a share in it because of their financial contribution towards its purchase.

 How long do I have to make a proprietary estoppel claim based on a pre-death agreement?

 It is imperative to act quickly when seeking to make a claim based on a pre-death agreement.
 Timely action will avoid the difficulties which will inevitably follow if the estate has already been distributed, and will also help to protect the existence of any evidence that the claim may rely upon.
-There is, however, no specific time limit to make a claim in proprietary estoppel.

 Who can bring a claim based on a pre-death agreement?